ShreeSam0207/electronics-shopping-website-design/README.md

 # html-css3

 Using HTML and CSS3 and Javascript -

-The Electronics shopping website has four pages -
+The Electronics shopping website has seven pages -

 1. The home page consisting the below
       1.Two images as slideshows showing a shooping cart and deals picture represting the users can shop and it has deals on products